 It took Pinarello another two years to bring out the Dogma F12 after the launch of the Dogma F10, on which Thomas won last year’s Tour de France.
 In that time, Pinarello said it had improved the aerodynamics, saving eight watts at 40kp/h, and made the frameset stiffer and lighter too.

 Bernal stuck with rim brakes in 2019, twinned with Lightweight wheels for the climbing days and Shimano Dura-Ace wheels on the fast and flat days.

 The Shimano Dura-Ace R9100 made up the rest of the components.

 2018: Geraint Thomas (Team Sky) Pinarello Dogma F10 X-Light

 Thomas won the 2018 Tour d France aboard a Pinarello F10 X-Light - which uses a slightly different carbon fibre compared to previous iterations, resulting in a weight drop of around a kilogram.

-The geometry remains fixed, as does the use of an asymmetric bottom bracket plus the wind cheating concave down tube designed to incorporate bottles in optimal position.
+The geometry remains fixed, as does the use of an asymmetric bottom bracket, plus the wind cheating concave down tube is designed to incorporate bottles in optimal position.

-The first Welshman to win the Tour opted for an integrated 40mm Talon handlebar and 130mm stem, with a Fizik Arione saddle that carries his optimum position marked in pen.
-The saddle height was around 78.5cm and Thomas rode with 175mm cranks – which are longer than most opt for.
+The Tour's first Welsh winner opted for an integrated 40mm Talon handlebar and 130mm stem, with a Fizik Arione saddle that carries his optimum position marked in pen.
+The saddle height was around 78.5cm and Thomas rode with 175mm cranks - which are longer than most opt for.

 The groupset is Shimano Dura-Ace, with a 53/39 crankset and 11-30 at the back, alongside a Stages power meter.
 The wheels fitted when we saw the bike were carbon tubular Dura-Ace hoops, wearing Continental Competition tyres and the paint job carries a speed line for every Team Sky victory.